thayton/thayton.github.io/_drafts/puppeteer.md

 - Detecting when an element has been updated dynamically by waiting for that element to become stale
 - Stepping through your code with a debugger

-The entire script for this article is available as a gist at:
+The code developed in this article is available as a gist at:

 [https://gist.github.com/thayton/3185339aa43b6bb49ddafc611102e90a](https://gist.github.com/thayton/3185339aa43b6bb49ddafc611102e90a){:target="_blank"}